Simple generators of rational function fields: Introduction

 The rest of the paper is organized as follows.
 We review and adapt the main tools (e.g., sparse interpolation, OMS ideals) in~\Cref{sec:prelim}.
 The main building blocks of our algorithm are presented in~\Cref{sec:blocks}, and we use them to describe and justify our main algorithm in~\Cref{sec:main_algo}. \Cref{section:experimental} is devoted to implementation details including discussion of the impact of the main design choices on the performance.
 We analyze the quality of simplification by our algorithm on a large benchmark suite in~\Cref{sec:experiment} (the details of the suite are summarized in~\Cref{app:simplify_everyone}).
 We finish with a more in-depth discussion of a set of case studies coming from three different application domains in~\Cref{sec:app}.

-\paragraph{Acknowledgements.} The authors would like to thank Hoon Hong and Fran\c{c}ois Ollivier for helpful discussions.
+\paragraph{Acknowledgements.} The authors would like to thank Hoon Hong, Joe Kileel, Gr\'egoire Lecerf, Nicolette Meshkat, and Fran\c{c}ois Ollivier for helpful discussions.
+The authors are also greatful to Jan Flusser and Evelyne Hubert for stimulating discussions of~\Cref{sec:app_invariants}.
+AD was partially supported by the NSF grant CCF-2212460.
 GP was supported by the French ANR-22-CE48-0008 OCCAM and ANR-22-CE48-0016 NODE projects.